a740g/raylib-64/README.md

 Does all of raylib work with QB64?

 - Well, mostly.
 Callbacks are a chanllenge.
 But it can be done if you are willing to mix a little bit of C with QB64.
 Stuff requiring usage of pointers can be a little difficult.
-However, I plan to simplify these by carefully wrapping into QB64 routines.
+However, I plan to simplify these by carefully wrapping more raylib functions inside QB64 helper routines.

 ## NOTES

 - This requires the latest version of [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases)
-- Some TYPEs and TYPE member variables had to be re-named to resolve clashes with QB64 keywords.
+- Some TYPEs and TYPE member variables had to be renamed to resolve clashes with QB64 keywords.
 E.g. Sound is RSound.
 Also QB64 does not support TYPE aliases.
 So, There is no Camera.
 It's just Camera2D or Camera3D.
 There is no Texture2D.
 It's just Texture.
 - Lots of functions using strings are not wrapped yet.
 Use these carefully by null-terminating string before passing them off to raylib functions.
 If possible, help me wrap these functions.
 See [include/raylib.bas](include/raylib.bas) for details.

 ## ASSETS

-- [Icon](https://iconarchive.com/artist/tsukasa-tux.html) by Tsukasa-Tux (Azrael Jackie Lockheart)
+- The logo for this project was created by pillaging an awesome ANSI art by [grymmjack](https://16colo.rs/artist/grymmjack).
+I hope he likes it.
+Or better, makes me a new one. 😁
+- Remaining assets were pull directly from the [raylib repositoty](https://github.com/raysan5/raylib/tree/master/examples).
+So, the license information there applies.

 ## HELP NEEDED